The Midnight Golf Program: A Proven Path to Success

 Through our College Success Program, young people receive guidance and encouragement around post-secondary goal setting, college selection, scholarship applications – including those exclusively for MGP participants – and career decisions.

-We send out care packages to our college freshman each fall, and correspond in other ways throughout the school year and during summer breaks.
+We send out care packages to our college freshmen each fall and correspond in other ways throughout the school year and during summer breaks.
 We keep in touch and stay engaged.
 MGP mentors are also key connectors for our young adults, providing yet another layer of support and encouragement.

 Learn more about our College Success Program.